philz-stizles/hospitality-system/README.md

 The hospitality system was built to demonstrate a couple of endpoints created for the purpose of calculating overstay fees for customers who have stayed beyond their designated checkout time.

+This application was implemented using Node JS and mongoose.
+However i could have used either .Net Core any other RDBMS

 ## Assumptions

 This implementation is based on the following assumptions: